WatamelonP/VsDraw/README.md

 - 🔴 Redis-backed shared room state
 - 🎮 Game modes (speed draw, shrinking canvas, etc.)

+### Changes
+- 🖊️ Will remove eraser function (Temporary)
+    - Just use the undo button (lol)
+    - Only until I find a way to deal with the ressidual noise that affects the inference.

 ---

 ## 🛠️ Tech Stack